mnot/I-D/http-proxy-problem/draft.md

 Currently, it is possible to exploit the mismatched incentives and other flaws in the CA system to cause a browser to trust a proxy as authoritative for a "https://" URI without full user knowledge.
-This needs to be remedied; otherwise, proxies will continue to man-in-the-middle TLS.
+This needs to be remedied;
+otherwise, proxies will continue to man-in-the-middle TLS.

 ## HTTP Signatures

-Signatures for HTTP content -- both requests and responses -- has been discussed on and off for some time.
+Signatures for HTTP content -- both requests and responses -- have been discussed on and off for some time.

 Of particular interest here, signed responses would allow a user-agent to